 If you’re trying to get a school to give your child a particular service, you’re more likely to succeed if you support your request with data.
-For instance, if your child struggles with math, what are his current math test scores?
+For instance, if your child struggles with math, look at the most recent math test scores.
 How have other students improved in math with this service?
-How did your child respond when he tried out the service?
-This makes it more difficult for the school to say no.
+How did your child respond when the school tried out the service?
+When you present facts and data, it’s more difficult for the school to say no.

 10. Follow up negotiations with letters.